 Donations in Cindy’s name can be made to her favorite charity, Special Olympics, on-line at www.specialolympics.org or by mail to 1133 19th St. N.W., 12th Floor, Washington, D.C.
 20036-3604.

-To plant a tree in memory of Cynthia P. (Wojciak) Kutcher, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Cynthia P. (Wojciak) Kutcher, please visit our floral store.

 1133 19th St. N.W., 12th Floor, Washington DC 20036-3604